mengeling/silvercar-cancellation-predictor/README.md

 Because of these conflicting interests, I propose that Silvercar should use one threshold for revenue forecasting and another for fleet management.
-For revenue forecasting, I lowered the threshold to 0.35 and increased recall to 77%.
-At that threshold, accuracy came down to 78% and precision came down to 72%.
+For revenue forecasting, I lowered the threshold to 0.35 and increased recall to 77% as you can see in the increased number of correctly labeled cancellations in figure 2.
+At that threshold, accuracy came down to 78% and precision came down to 72% as you can see in the .

 &nbsp;
 &nbsp;
 ![Confusion Matrix 2](/images/confusion_matrix2.png)
+*Figure 2: Confusion matrix for 0.35 threshold*
 &nbsp;
 &nbsp;

-As for opportunities to prevent cancellations, the features below are the most important features according to the final model.
+As for opportunities to prevent cancellations, figure 3 below illustrates the most important features according to the final model.
 Unsurprisingly most of the features are out of Silvercar's control, but users are less likely to cancel when applying promo codes to their reservations.
 We would need to conduct cost-benefit analysis, but offering promotions to users that are more likely to cancel